MozillaSecurity/funfuzz/autobisect-js/faq-autoBisect.md

 No, not yet.
 Currently it only uses ["tinderbox-builds" js shells](https://ftp.mozilla.org/pub/mozilla.org/firefox/tinderbox-builds/mozilla-inbound-macosx64-debug/) by default, which are stored on a per-checkin basis only for the past month.
 Patches accepted!

-Q: How does autoBisect compare to [mozregression](http://mozilla.github.io/mozregression/)?
+Q: How does autoBisect compare with [mozregression](http://mozilla.github.io/mozregression/)?

-When autoBisect was proposed and written in 2009, mozregression did not yet exist.
+When autoBisect was proposed and written in 2009, mozregression did not exist yet.
 Since 2010, both have been developed independently of each other.

 autoBisect was [first written](https://bugzilla.mozilla.org/show_bug.cgi?id=482536) (in Bash) [with results](https://bugzilla.mozilla.org/show_bug.cgi?id=476655#c8) in March 2009.